 Step 2: the statistical formula is then applied to all operations at that hospital to calculate its overall predicted range.

 Although the statistical formula as is as good as we can currently get it, it is not perfect.
 There will always be unique features about a child that affect its chance of survival that are not captured by routine data collection and so cannot be part of a formula.
 We will never be able to capture the whole medical picture of a child in a single formula!
-So, the predicted range is the best possible guess for what the predicted range should be.
+So, the predicted range is the best possible guess for what the predicted range should be and could be wrong.

-Step 3: “what actually happened” for each child is then used to calculate the observed survival rate for that hospital.
+Step 3: “what actually happened” for each child is then used to calculate the observed survival rate for that hospital and compared to the predicted range.

-If the hospital’s data contains no errors and there’s no reason to think that the formula shouldn’t apply well to that hospital, then if the observed survival rate is outside the predicted range, we consider there is some or strong evidence that the chances of survival at that hospital are not as predicted.
+If the hospital’s data contains no errors and there’s no reason to think that the formula shouldn’t apply well to that hospital, then , we consider there is some or strong evidence that the chances of survival at that hospital are not as predicted, if the observed survival rate is outside the predicted range

 The strength of the evidence depends on where the observed survival is compared to the extended range.
 If it is outside the central predicted range (dark blue bar) but inside the extended range (light blue bar) (expected 998 out of a 1000 times) then this is considered moderate evidence.
 If the observed survival is outside the extended range (only expected to happen 2 times out of a 1000), then this is considered strong evidence.